-2.172 The change of use of land in the Green Zone to forms of use that can have a limited impact upon the char4cater of the countryside, particularly where it abuts the Built-up Area, such as playing fields and other managed open spaces, such as amenity space, cemeteries and allotments, will be considered in terms of their impact upon the landscape character of the area and other polices of the Plan, such as SCO5 and SCO6.
+2.166 Managed open spaces, such as playing fields, other amenity spaces, cemeteries and allotments, can have a limited impact upon the character of the countryside.
+Their provision will be considered in terms of impact upon landscape character and other polices of the Plan, such as SCO5 and SCO6.

-- 2.173 There may emerge, during the remainder of the Plan period, strategic development proposals of Island-wide significance in the Green Zone.
-Any such development will likely need to be considered within the context of a full and thorough Environmental Impact Assessment to ensure that; the need for development is proven; alternatives to meeting the need have been properly identified and considered; and that the environmental implications for the park are properly identified, avoided and/or mitigated as far as possible. - 2.174 In accord with the sequential approach to development set out in the strategic policies of the Plan, consideration of alternative development opportunities in less environmentally sensitive locations will need to have been properly considered as part of any justification for strategic forms of development in the Green Zone. - 2.175 Any such proposals will need to be considered against the planning policy regime provided by policies NR4-6: Renewable energy; MR3: New or extended mineral workings and NR9: Utilities infrastructure facilities respectively.
+2.167 There may emerge, during the remainder of the Plan period, strategic development proposals of Island-wide significance related to the generation of utility-scale renewable energy; the extraction of minerals; or the provision of elements of significant public infrastructure, such as a new secondary school in the Green Zone.

+2.168 Any such development will likely need to be considered within the context of a full and thorough Environmental Impact Assessment to ensure that: the need is proven; alternatives have been properly identified and considered; and that environmental implications for the Green Zone are properly identified, avoided and/or mitigated as far as possible.

+2.169 In accord with the Plan's sequential approach to development, consideration of alternative less environmentally sensitive locations will need to have been properly considered..